 Muffle Up

-Price Range: $45—$139
+Price Range: $48—$140

+Canadian company Muffle-Up! makes eco-friendly house slippers.
+Choose from a variety of funky colors and styles, including ankle-high slippers, demi boots, and mid-calf boots.
 If dull winter days have you down, the Red Padraig Slippers are sure to bring a little brightness and cheer to your day.
-Pair them with your snuggliest eco-friendly socks.
+Pair them with your snuggliest sustainable socks.
+Aside from their unisex sustainable, shearling-lined slippers for adults, they make adorable eco-friendly baby booties and toddler slippers, too.

-These slippers feature non-itch (or itch-free) Merino wool yarn, sheep’s fur lining (up-cycled from vintage fur coats), and reclaimed leather or suede soles.
+These slippers feature itch-free Merino wool yarn, sheep’s fur lining (up-cycled from vintage fur coats), and reclaimed leather or suede soles.
 Prioritizing recycled materials helps them remain “respectful of our use of animal products”.
+In their studio, they maintain a zero waste policy, meaning that any fabric scraps get reused in production or are donated to community art projects.

 Based in Perth, Ontario, every pair of slippers is handmade in Canada on unceded traditional Algonquin territory.
-The Merino wool is ethically sourced from Australia.
+The Merino wool is sourced from Australia.

 Bure Bure Slippers

-About Bure Bure Slippers
+Bure Bure Slippers has not been rated.

-Price Range: $43—$103
+Price Range: $89—$110

+Bure Bure Slippers’ owner, Inga is crazy about shoes and handmakes slippers at “Forestsheep”, her own organic farm in Lithuania.
 Her eco-friendly wool slippers are available in men’s, women’s, and unisex slip-ons, clogs, booties, and slippers.
 The dainty and minimalist Lace Booties are so cute, you’ll almost rue never being able to show them off out in public.
 Child eco-friendly slippers are on offer, too.

 The shop’s own farmed wool is the primary material, which is sometimes paired with sustainably sourced alpaca wool.
 You can opt for soles made from handmade recycled leather/suede and cork (not waterproof), or caoutchouc rubber.
 If you’d prefer eco-friendly slippers with natural latex, go with the latter.

+The infertile land at “Forestsheep” is perfect for sensitive Skudden sheep, which they organically breed to help out with the wool side of sourcing.
 Twice a year, the cruelty-free wool is sheared before being carded and turned into felt on-site.
 In addition to her own farmed wool, some is purchased locally and abroad.

 Everything is made by hand, slowly.
 According to Inga herself, “Our business will never grow too big.
 This is not our aim.
 I think we just chose to work so that we could live, not to live so that we could work.”

+“Forestsheep” also engages in recycling and because they only begin the felting process after an order is confirmed, a lot of waste is avoided.
 The wool is processed sans harmful chemicals and instead moistened with warm water and natural olive soap.
 The slippers are sent in a handmade linen bag.

 Chilote

-Price Range: $55—$86
+Price Range: $56—$100

+How does “warm feet, happy soul” sound to you?
+Pretty darn good, we’d say.
+And that’s the feeling you’ll get from the adorably earthy Chilote house shoes.
 Between baby slippers and three unisex adult slipper styles: salmon leather slippers, organic leather and wool slippers, and raw wool slippers, we’d wear them all if we could.

+Chilote’s most sustainable slippers are their raw wool slippers, which are made with raw Patagonian sheep wool.
 Both designs have leather soles, which strive to be as sustainable as leather can be.
 Sure, you’ve heard of ethical sheepskin slippers—but what about ethical salmon skin slippers?
+Chilotes are made of upcycled vegetable salmon leather, made from the fishing industry byproduct salmon skin.
+Their others feature saddle leather soles organically tanned using vegetables.

-Everything is slow-crafted by hand using locally sourced Patagonian sheep wool.
-More than 50 female artisans make the slippers—often in their own homes.
-They’re paid 43% more than even the region’s average fair wage.
+Slippers are slow-crafted by hand using locally sourced Patagonian sheep wool.
+Female artisans make the slippers—often in their own homes.
+They’re paid more than even the region’s average fair wage.
+Scan the QR code on the tag to learn exactly #WhoMadeYourSlippers.

 Each pair of slippers includes a repair kit of extra wool thread and salmon skin.
 The best sustainable slippers, after all, are those that can be worn for a looooong time.
+Their eco-friendly shipping materials are simply plastic-free, reusable tubes.

 Chilote offsets its footprint through a partnership with Fundación Reforestemos, an organization that plants native trees in Patagonia.